arindam77/Data_Mining_inception/README.md

 Upon exploring the data it was observed that a lot of documents had a consistent format as they were supposed to be submitted in a specific format which made me use regular expression to capture the data (Machine Learning was not required in this step)
-Rest of the documents were not standard across the industry so had to use a ML based approach Based upon the category predicted extract substance name , Manufacturer etc Built a flask api to perform above mentioned things
+Rest of the documents were not standard across the industry so had to use a ML based approach Based upon the category predicted extract substance name , Manufacturer etc Built Custom trained NER models to extract entities like Substance Name, Address etc from documents Built a flask api to perform above mentioned things